 As I was scouring the internet to find anything about this tree, I found the info quite limited.

 But, I did learn that in 2005 developers were looking into the area, but the community fought to protect the tree.
 Hallelujah!

 Additionally, in 2007, seedlings from the Wardholme tree were planted over at the Santa Barbara Botanical Garden at the Hill Campus in Carpinteria.

 And finally, in 2011, the tree suffered a massive branch failure.
 Because of how tall and thin the tree is, the tree service company deemed it too dangerous to use a bucket truck to trim it.

-The company in charge of this task, Bartlett Tree Experts, had a specially trained crew climb up the tree to not only trim it but also to adjust the cable riggings which stabilize the tree.
+The company in charge of this task, Bartlett Tree Experts, had a specially trained crew climb up the tree to trim it and adjust the cable riggings that stabilize the tree.

 Ok, that is all I have.

 Thanks for making it this far!
 I hope you enjoyed this incredible tree as much as I do.

 Please check back soon, as I will be continuing our Central California Coast exploration by sharing with you our experience over at Surf Beach in Lompoc.
 We did not see any great white sharks, but I always have many photos to share!

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!